threefoldtecharchive/jumpscaleX_archived/docs/Installation/get_started.md

 $ /tmp/jsx container-kosmos;
 ```

-### alternative way: connecting to your container through ssh
+### Alternative way: connecting to your container through ssh

 ```bash
 # to login to the docker using ssh use (if std port)